-SatKomHan 1 is an Indonesian military geostationary L-band mobile communications satellite built by Airbus Defence and Space.
+SatKomHan 1 was an Indonesian military geostationary L-band mobile communications satellite project to be built by Airbus Defence and Space.

 Airbus Defense Systems was awarded the Turn-Key contract by the Indonesian Ministry of Defense, which will manage and operate the new Mobile Satellite Service (MSS) system, SatKomHan, in Indonesia for the purposes of National Defence.

 SatKomHan provides highly secure communications for protection, safety and welfare from man-made threats (terrorism, drug trafficking, human trafficking, piracy, other acts of hostility and security), natural disasters (tsunamis, maritime safety) and other humanitarian needs (medical, food) that require communications in the vast area of over 17,000 islands.